-Parameters Description

-Time Provides the timestamp on the log entries.
+Parameters Description Time Provides the timestamp on the log entries.
 User Provides the logged user information.

-Operation Type Provides specific entries that are logged by the system such as:

-Log in and Log out based on users.
+Operation Type Provides specific entries that are logged by the system such as: Log in and Log out based on users.
 Create/Delete/Edit tasks, GS operations, maps, virtual ports, and so on.
 Entity type Name of the resource type that the audit log is associated to such as port, port group, user, host name, device IP.
 Source Provides details on whether the user was in FM or on the node when the event occurred.
 Device IP IP address of the device.
 Hostname Host name of the device.
 Status Success or Failure of the event.
 Description In the case of a failure, provides a brief update on the reason for the failure.

-Tags Tags associated with the audit logs

-Note: Ensure that the GigaVUE-FM time is set correctly to ensure accuracy of the trending data that is captured.
+NOTE: Ensure that the GigaVUE-FM time is set correctly to ensure accuracy of the trending data that is captured.